Adult to child ratios

 Looking after children of volunteers

-This situation does not change adult to child ratios in normal unit meetings – so children of volunteers can be included in the ratios above in these cases.
-But if a volunteer is bringing her children to an event or activity outside the meeting place, those children – and any other children of volunteers – must be looked after by a separate adult.
+This situation doesn’t change adult to child ratios in normal unit meetings – so children of volunteers can be included in the ratios above in these cases.
+But if a volunteer is bringing their children to an event or activity outside the meeting place, those children – and any other children of volunteers – must be looked after by a separate adult.

 The ratios below state the number of adults to children of volunteers.
-These adults must only be assigned to supervise children of volunteers, and cannot be counted a part of the above ratios.
+These adults must only be assigned to supervise children of volunteers, and can’t be counted a part of the above ratios.

 Age of volunteer's children attending event or activity